Skinwalker Ranch: Background

 UFO reports in the Uintah Basin were publicized in the 1970s.
 Claims about the ranch first appeared in 1996 in the Salt Lake City, Utah, Deseret News, and later in the alternative weekly Las Vegas Mercury as a series of articles by investigative journalist George Knapp.
 These early stories detailed the claims of a family that allegedly experienced inexplicable and frightening events after they purchased and occupied the property.

 The ranch, located in west Uintah County, Utah, bordering the Uintah and Ouray Indian Reservation, was popularly dubbed the UFO ranch due to its ostensible 50-year history of odd events said to have taken place there.
 According to Kelleher and Knapp, they saw or investigated evidence of close to 100 incidents that include vanishing and mutilated cattle, sightings of unidentified flying objects or orbs, large animals with piercing red eyes that they say were unscathed when struck by bullets, and invisible objects emitting destructive magnetic fields.
-Among those involved were retired US Army Colonel John B. Alexander, who characterized the NIDSci effort as an attempt to get hard data using a "standard scientific approach".
+Among those involved were retired US Army Colonel John B. Alexander, who characterized the National Institute for Discovery Science (NIDSci) effort as an attempt to get hard data using a "standard scientific approach".
 However, the investigators admitted to "difficulty obtaining evidence consistent with scientific publication".

 Cattle mutilations have been part of the folklore of the surrounding area for decades.
-When Robert Bigelow, founder of the National Institute for Discovery Science, purchased the ranch for $200,000 in 1996, this was reportedly the result of his having been convinced by the stories of mutilations, that included tales of strange lights and unusual impressions made in grass and soil told by the family of former ranch owner Terry Sherman.
+When Robert Bigelow, founder of the NIDSci, purchased the ranch for $200,000 in 1996, this was reportedly the result of his having been convinced by the stories of mutilations, that included tales of strange lights and unusual impressions made in grass and soil told by the family of former ranch owner Terry Sherman.